AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 #include_code compute_authwit_message_hash /yarn-project/aztec-nr/authwit/src/auth.nr rust

 #### TypeScript utilities

 To make it somewhat convenient to compute the message hashes in TypeScript the `aztec.js` package includes a `computeAuthWitMessageHash` function that you can use.

 #include_code authwit_computeAuthWitMessageHash /yarn-project/aztec.js/src/utils/authwit.ts typescript

 As you can see above, this function takes a `caller` and a `request`.
-So lets quickly see how we can get those.
+So let's quickly see how we can get those.
 Luckily for us, the `request` can be easily prepared similarly to how we are making contract calls from TypeScript.

 #include_code authwit_computeAuthWitMessageHash /yarn-project/end-to-end/src/e2e_token_contract.test.ts typescript

 ### Utilities for private calls

 For private calls where we allow execution on behalf of others, we generally want to check if the current call is authenticated by `on_behalf_of`.
-To easily do so, we can use the `assert_current_call_valid_authwit` which fetch information from the current context without us needing to provide much beyond the `on_behalf_of`.
+To easily do so, we can use the `assert_current_call_valid_authwit` which fetches information from the current context without us needing to provide much beyond the `on_behalf_of`.

 #include_code assert_current_call_valid_authwit /yarn-project/aztec-nr/authwit/src/auth.nr rust

 As seen above, we mainly compute the message hash, and then forward the call to the more generic `assert_valid_authwit`.
 This validating function will then:

 - make a call to `on_behalf_of` to validate that the call is authenticated
 - emit a nullifier for the action to prevent replay attacks
 - throw if the action is not authenticated by `on_behalf_of`

 #include_code assert_valid_authwit /yarn-project/aztec-nr/authwit/src/auth.nr rust

 ### Utilities for public calls